ivanpanshin/SupCon-Framework/README.md

 - Q: Is it better than training with Cross Entropy/Label Smoothing/etc?

   A: Unfortunately, in my experience, it's much easier to get better results with something like CE.
 It's more stable, faster to train, and simply produces better or the same results.
 For instance, in case on CIFAR10/100 it's trivial to train ResNet18 up tp 96/81 percent respectively.
-Of cource, I've seen cased where SupCon performs better, but it takes quite a bit of work to make it outperform CE.
+Of cource, I've seen cases where SupCon performs better, but it takes quite a bit of work to make it outperform CE.

 - Q: How long should I train with SupCon?